 The Library recognizes that many materials are controversial and that any given item may offend some patrons.
-Selections will be made solely on the merits of the work in relation to the building of the collections and serving the interests of readers and not on the basis of any anticipated approval or disapproval by individuals or groups.
+Since the library does not promote particular beliefs or views, the collection inevitably will contain various positions, including unpopular or unorthodox positions.
+The presence of an item in the library does not indicate any endorsement of its content by the library.
+Selection of materials will not be made on the basis of anticipated approval or disapproval, but on principles stated in this policy.
+Selections will be made solely on the merits of the work in relation to the building of the collections and serving the interests of readers in the library's service area and not on the basis of any anticipated or actual approval or disapproval by individuals or groups.

 The Library distinguishes between materials that are controversial and those that may be illegal such as materials which are obscene.
-The Constitutions of the United States and the State of Michigan, the laws of the United States, State of Michigan and the communities which the library serves, will also guide staff in the selection of all materials.
+CADL will abide by the Constitutions of the United States and the State of Michigan, the laws of the United States, State of Michigan and the communities which the library serves.
+Compliance with these laws will also guide staff in the selection of all materials.

-Although the staff exercises professional judgment in the selection of all materials, the responsibility for a child's use of library materials rests with their parents and/or legal guardians.
+CADL considers reading, listening, and viewing materials to be individual, private matters and believes that full, confidential, and unrestricted access to information is essential for all patrons to exercise their constitutional rights.
+Responsibility for choosing what materials an individual will view, read, or consume rests with the individual.
+Although the staff exercises professional judgment in the selection of all materials, the responsibility for a minor child's use of library materials rests with their parents and/or legal guardians as more fully set forth in ser 102.